communication &

 By actively communicating this newly designed bus shelter, we aimed to highlight the value designers bring when collaborating with public institutions like the City of Jönköping, where architects traditionally dominate.

-Designers go beyond creating visually appealing solutions.
-We focus on understanding the users’ needs and fostering inclusive, constructive dialogue to ensure all voices are heard and integrated into the final outcome.
+We, as designers go beyond creating visually appealing solutions.
+We focus on understanding the users’ needs and fostering inclusive, constructive dialogue to ensure all voices and actors of the project are heard and integrated into the final outcome.

 From early sketches inspired by insightful conversations with collaborators and users, to visuals highlighting the bus shelter’s key features, we used a range of graphic techniques to communicate our mindset and design process to the audience.